MascotPhp/Mascot/doc/web_servers.rst

 ---

 PHP ships with a built-in webserver for development.
-This server allows you to run silex without any configuration.
+This server allows you to run mascot without any configuration.
 However, in order to serve static files, you'll have to make sure your front controller returns false in that case::

     // web/index.php